Asutosh11/online-apk-compiler/README.md

 ### Requirements

-1. A server or a desktop running Linux
+1. A system/server running Linux, Mac or Windows
 2. Python 3.x installed
 3. As of now this web app installs <i>build tools 29.0.2, 29.0.3, 30.0.3</i>.
    If you want other versions, follow the comments in this file - ```android_sdk_tools_installer.sh```